Quving/newsminer/README.md

 - In order to train a LDA, the POS-Tagger is required (stored locally in ```.../artififacts/tagger/...```)
 - Execute ```python train_lda.py```.
 It can take some minutes depending if you're using cached files or not.
 - If it's done, the browser should opens up automatically.

+## Approach
+- If the tagger tag a word as noun, the original word will be taken instead of its stem.
+- Only nouns will be respected for the lda-model.